-The ghost of a young girl has been seen on numerous occasions trying to enter room 42.
+The ghost of a young girl has been seen numerous times trying to enter room 42.
 Some people claim that someone knocks on the outside of the door while in their room.
 Because the knocking seems to be coming from a low spot on the door, it is assumed it is a child.

-4. Hotel Emblem (formerly Hotel Rex)Book a Room
+4. Hotel Emblem (formerly Hotel Rex)

 The Hotel Emblem (formerly the Hotel Rex) is a boutique hotel that draws its inspiration from the 1920s, specifically the literary salons and art galleries of that era.

-It is said a Chinese man spends a considerable amount of time wandering around the 4th floor.
+A Chinese man spends a considerable amount of time wandering around the 4th floor.
 That in itself is not what is so frightening.
-What is scary is the fact that he wanders around holding a cleaver.
+What is scary is the fact that he walks around holding a cleaver.
 Did he work in the kitchen, or does he want to take our revenge on someone?

 Guests who have stayed in the hotel have been hearing horses behind the building in the alley.
 As there are no horses in the area, it may be the ghosts of horses brought to the area during the Gold Rush and later.
+[BOOK A ROOM]

-5. Nob Hill HotelBook Now
+5. Nob Hill Inn Hotel

-When the beautiful Nob Hill Hotel was first built back in 1907, it served as a private home.
-It offers cozy accommodations with Edwardian period furnishings as well as some modern amenities.
+When the beautiful Nob Hill Inn was first built in 1907, it served as a private home.
+It offers cozy accommodations, Edwardian period furnishings, and some modern amenities.

 Along with being a wonderful place to stay, Nob Hill Hotel is among the most haunted San Francisco hotels.
 Over the more than 100 years since it was built, people have reported approximately 20 different ghosts still inhabiting the hotel.

-The majority of the Nob Hill Hotel ghosts like to play pranks o the guests and staff members of the hotel.
-They will hide things from people, play with doors, electricity, and have even been known to turn appliances on and off.
+Most of the Nob Hill Hotel ghosts like to play pranks o the guests and staff members of the hotel.
+They will hide things from people, play with doors and electricity, and have even been known to turn appliances on and off.

 One guest had reportedly mentioned how charming it was to have a woman in period clothing sitting at the end of a hallway.
-The staff were perplexed as there was no such woman hired to be there, nor was there even a chair at the end of the specified hallway!
+The staff members were perplexed as no such woman was hired to be there, nor was there even a chair at the end of the specified hallway!
+[BOOK A ROOM]

-6. The Palace HotelBook Now
+6. The Palace Hotel